pingcap/docs/sql-statements/sql-statement-import-into.md

 - `IMPORT INTO` does not support working simultaneously with features such as [Backup & Restore](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview), [`FLASHBACK CLUSTER`](/sql-statements/sql-statement-flashback-cluster.md), [acceleration of adding indexes](/system-variables.md#tidb_ddl_enable_fast_reorg-new-in-v630), data import using TiDB Lightning, data replication using TiCDC, or [Point-in-Time Recovery (PITR)](https://docs.pingcap.com/tidb/stable/br-log-architecture).
 - Only one `IMPORT INTO` job can run on a cluster at a time.
 Although `IMPORT INTO` performs a precheck for running jobs, it is not a hard limit.
 Starting multiple import jobs might work when multiple clients execute `IMPORT INTO` simultaneously, but you need to avoid that because it might result in data inconsistency or import failures.
 - During the data import process, do not perform DDL or DML operations on the target table, and do not execute [`FLASHBACK DATABASE`](/sql-statements/sql-statement-flashback-database.md) for the target database.
 These operations can lead to import failures or data inconsistencies.
 In addition, it is **NOT** recommended to perform read operations during the import process, as the data being read might be inconsistent.
 Perform read and write operations only after the import is completed.
 - The import process consumes system resources significantly.
-For TiDB Self-Hosted, to get better performance, it is recommended to use TiDB nodes with at least 32 cores and 64 GiB of memory.
-TiDB writes sorted data to the TiDB [temporary directory](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#temp-dir-new-in-v630) during import, so it is recommended to configure high-performance storage media for TiDB Self-Hosted, such as flash memory.
+For TiDB Self-Managed, to get better performance, it is recommended to use TiDB nodes with at least 32 cores and 64 GiB of memory.
+TiDB writes sorted data to the TiDB [temporary directory](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#temp-dir-new-in-v630) during import, so it is recommended to configure high-performance storage media for TiDB Self-Managed, such as flash memory.
 For more information, see [Physical Import Mode limitations](https://docs.pingcap.com/tidb/stable/tidb-lightning-physical-import-mode#requirements-and-restrictions).
-- For TiDB Self-Hosted, the TiDB [temporary directory](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#temp-dir-new-in-v630) is expected to have at least 90 GiB of available space.
+- For TiDB Self-Managed, the TiDB [temporary directory](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#temp-dir-new-in-v630) is expected to have at least 90 GiB of available space.
 It is recommended to allocate storage space that is equal to or greater than the volume of data to be imported.
 - One import job supports importing data into one target table only.
 To import data into multiple target tables, after the import for a target table is completed, you need to create a new job for the next target table.
 - `IMPORT INTO` is not supported during TiDB cluster upgrades.
 - When the [Global Sort](/tidb-global-sort.md) feature is used for data import, the data size of a single row after encoding must not exceed 32 MiB.